Constituency

 At a glance

-Chorley is currently represented by Sir Lindsay Hoyle, a Speaker MP.
-They have represented the constituency since 1 May 1997.
-Their voting participation while representing this constituency is 0.0 %, compared with a Commons average of 72.7 %.
-The imported Parliament constituency ID is 3985.
+Chorley is a UK parliamentary constituency in North West, currently represented in the House of Commons by Sir Lindsay Hoyle, a Speaker MP.
+Sir Lindsay Hoyle has represented the seat since 1 May 1997.
+At the 2024 general election it was safe seat, won by a majority of 20,575 votes (60.6%), ranking #650 most marginal of 650 seats.
+Their Commons voting participation while representing this constituency is 0.0 %, compared with a Commons average of 72.7 %.
+Browse all seats on the UK constituencies index.

 Constituency snapshot